 You should take part in regular exercise.
 This helps to relieve muscle stiffness, improve your mood and relieve stress.
 There are various hobbies for you to pick up that can help you to remain active.

 Staying Safe At Home

-If you or your loved one has Parkinson’s Disease, you might worry about staying safe in the home.
+If you or someone you know has Parkinson’s disease, you might worry about staying safe in the home.
 A personal alarm can help protect people who suffer from long-term medical conditions.
-If one of our alarm users feels unwell, suffers a fall, or feels unsafe, they can call for assistance with just the touch of a button.
+If one of our alarm users feels unwell, suffers a fall, or feels unsafe, they can call for assistance with just one touch of a button.